codefuse-ai/Awesome-Code-LLM/README.md

 # Awesome-Code-LLM

 This is the repo for our [survey](https://arxiv.org/abs/2311.07989) - a comprehensive review of LLM researches for code.
-Wroks in each category are ordered chronologically.
+Works in each category are ordered chronologically.
 If you have a basic understanding of machine learning but are new to NLP, we also provide a list of recommended readings in [section 4](#4-recommended-readings).

 <p align='center'>
 <img src='imgs/overview.png' style='width: 80%; '>